Eduardiko/ArtBible/README.md

 # The Art Bible
 #### A useful guide around the creation and usage of art bibles for your own projects.
 ## About the author
-Guillem Álava Burgueño ([@WillyTrek19](https://github.com/WillyTrek19))

-2nd Course CITM Student at the [Bachelor's degree in Video Game Design and Development](https://www.citm.upc.edu/ing/estudis/grau-videojocs-bcn/)
+This project was created by Guillem Álava Burgueño ([@WillyTrek19](https://github.com/WillyTrek19)) for the Project II subject in the Bachelor's degree in Video Game Design and Development, under the supervision of Ramon Santamaría ([@raysan5](https://github.com/raysan5))